perimosocordiae/talkback.sh/README.md

 ## Caveats

-So far, this has only been tested on OS X.
+So far, this has only been tested on OS X and Ubuntu 14.04.
-For support on other systems,
+For Ubuntu support, you'll need `espeak` (available via `apt-get`).

-a replacement for the `say` command will be needed.
+For support on other systems, or to use a custom TTS program, edit the `DEFAULT_TTS` variable to your text-to-speech engine of choice.

 ## Why?